FlorinTulba/Pic2Sym/doc/pages/appendix/appendix.md

 The [**DraftImprover**][draftImprover]:

-- takes a new batch of (preselected) symbols and enhances it based on them the previous **DraftApproximations**
+- takes a new batch of (preselected) symbols and enhances the previous **DraftApproximations** based on these newer gyphs
-- when **SymbolsPreselection** is enabled, first it finds several good candidate symbols within the batch (whose tiny versions are good matches for the tiny patches) and then it picks the best match among them (now comparing normal-size patches and symbols)
 - uses heuristics to reduce patch - symbol compare time by:
 	- skipping the evaluation of any remaining matching aspect as soon as the current symbol can no longer achieve a better matching score than the existing best score
 	- reordering the enabled **MatchingAspects** to skip complex matching aspects more often